AmeyV05/Drifting-buoys-model/README.md

 Sometimes there is a runtime error while reading the ncfiles from above location.
 In such a situation, please copy the folder 'Data_from_models' to the project working directory and run the script again.

+**Please use release 1.2 onwards.
+There was an error in velocity calucations which was later corrected**